tiagocbarbosa/viacep-cucumber/README.md

 */features/step_definitions/search_for_address_steps.ruby*

 ## Running the project
-Run the following script in the directory of the project to execute it (I do recommend to use the CMDER shell):
+You can run the following script in the directory of the project to execute it (I do recommend to use the CMDER shell):

 ```
 cucumber features\search_for_address.feature --publish-quiet